 St Petersburg’s most unassuming courtyards sometimes hide treasures, at least sights so surprising that the mere shock makes them attractive.
 The historical centre usually features high-quality art, whilst more DIY forms of creativity tend to be smaller (with some exceptions).

 Artist Vladimir Lubenko (Lubo) had a workshop there, and had been decorating the yard since 1984, when he was assigned to head a local youth centre under the Russian Museum, Vulkan.
-It’s since been renamed Junior Academy of Arts, and Lubenko was granted the title of Honoured Artist of Russia.
+It’s since been renamed Junior Academy of Arts.

-Some commentators compared it to Antoni Gaudí (who also used ceramics), but Gaudí was a devoted Catholic whereas Lubenko’s work reflects his syncretic “System of pivotal truth” based on Russia’s supremacy.
+Some commentators compared the place to Antoni Gaudí (who also used ceramics), but Gaudí was a devoted Catholic whereas Lubenko’s work reflects his syncretic “System of pivotal truth” based on Russia’s supremacy.
 I also think it’s a little kitschy (not that it’s a bad thing).